How to Diagnose a Circuit That Drifts When It Heats Up

 G = 1 + 47395 / 47099 = 2.00629

-That's a gain increase of 0.315% — still not 8%, but the effect stacks with the sensor's own thermal characteristics and any offset drift in the op-amp itself.
-When I checked the op-amp's datasheet, its input offset voltage drift was specified at 5 µV/°C, which over a 42°C rise added another 210 µV of offset error before gain — multiplied by the gain of 2, that's 420 µV at the output, which on a 3.3V full-scale signal is another 0.127%.
+That's a gain increase of about 0.315% — still small, but the effect stacks with the sensor's own thermal characteristics and any offset drift in the op-amp itself.
+A typical op-amp input offset voltage drift of 5 µV/°C over a 42°C rise adds another 210 µV of offset error before gain — multiplied by the gain of 2, that's 420 µV at the output, which on a 3.3V full-scale signal is another 0.127%.

 Fixing It Properly

-The sensor drift required a software correction table or a hardware analog compensation circuit.
-We went with software: I measured output at five temperature points, fit a linear correction function, and baked that into the firmware.
-The correction looked like:
+Sensor drift typically requires a software correction table or a hardware analog compensation circuit.
+The software route is often simplest: measure output at several temperature points, fit a linear correction function, and bake it into the firmware.
+The correction might look like:

 V_corrected = V_raw × (1 - 0.0018 × (T - 25))

-This required adding a cheap NTC thermistor near the sensor to feed temperature into the MCU's second ADC channel — about $0.12 in parts and a few lines of code.
+This usually means adding a cheap NTC thermistor near the sensor to feed temperature into a second ADC channel — roughly a dime in parts and a few lines of code.

-For the resistor mismatch in the op-amp stage, the fix was simpler: replace the carbon-film resistor with a matched metal-film part, and ideally use a resistor network where both elements are on the same substrate and track each other thermally.
-Vishay makes dual-resistor packages specifically for this — the ratio stays constant even as absolute values drift, because both resistors drift together.
-That's what you want in a gain-setting application.
+For a resistor mismatch in the op-amp stage, the fix is straightforward: replace the carbon-film resistor with a matched metal-film part, and ideally use a resistor network where both elements sit on the same substrate and track each other thermally.
+Several manufacturers make dual-resistor packages specifically for this — the ratio stays constant even as absolute values drift, because both resistors drift together.
+That's exactly what you want in a gain-setting application.

-For the PCB traces, I re-routed two signal paths that were running close to the regulator.
-The linear regulator itself got a small aluminum heatsink and a revised power budget — we switched to a more efficient topology, which dropped its case temperature by 18°C and reduced the thermal stress on every component nearby.
+For PCB traces, re-route signal paths that run close to a hot regulator.
+The regulator itself benefits from a small heatsink and a revised power budget; switching to a more efficient topology can drop its case temperature substantially and reduce thermal stress on every component nearby.

 What to Check First on Your Next Thermal Drift Hunt

-If you're staring at a system that drifts with temperature, here's the sequence I'd follow:
+If you're staring at a system that drifts with temperature, here's a sequence worth following:

-3. Calculate before you swap.
-Use the TCR formula — it'll tell you whether a given component can realistically explain the drift you're seeing, so you don't chase ghosts.
+• Calculate before you swap.
+Use the TCR formula — it tells you whether a given component can realistically explain the drift you're seeing, so you don't chase ghosts.

-5. Consider thermal layout.
+• Consider thermal layout.
 Components that generate significant heat should be placed to minimize thermal gradients across precision circuitry.
-Your hot regulator and your precision resistors should not be neighbors.
+A hot regulator and your precision resistors should not be neighbors.

 Thermal drift is one of those problems that feels mysterious until you start calculating, and then it becomes very mechanical.
 Everything has a coefficient.
 Everything has a temperature delta.
 Multiply them, add them up, and the numbers either explain what you're seeing or tell you where to look next.
 That's the job.